RemyPorter/CSVDB/README.md

 python -m CSVBase.REPL
 ```

 Currently supported commands, follow.
 Note that *in the REPL*, all commands must end with a ";".
-In all commands, each CSV list must end with a "!".
-Quoted fields are accepted.
+Quoted fields are accepted, and if you want to use a keyword inside of your data, you MUST quote the field.
 Type "quit" alone to exit the REPL.

 ## DDL
 ###Create Bucket